Finding My Alonetude

 I lingered here longer than expected.
 What held my attention was their rhythm rather than the birds themselves.
 Separate, yet aligned.
 Moving through the same water without the need to converge.

-Within the Alonetude inquiry, this moment offered a gentle teaching.
+This moment offered a gentle teaching.
 Solitude allows proximity without requiring isolation.
 It allows proximity without pressure.
 Presence without performance.

 There is room to share space while still remaining wholly one’s own.